NoelDeMartin/soukai/docs/guide/defining-models.md

 ::: warning ⚠️ Relations and aliases

-We're aware that relations and aliases could also be inferred using never TypeScript features, but this hasn't been implemented yet.
+We're aware that relations and aliases could also be inferred using newer TypeScript features, but this hasn't been implemented yet.

 :::